-I must have walked over the Chain Bridge several times on my trip.
-By day you can see the structure of the bridge that links Buda and Pest.
+Walk across and admire the beautiful Chain Bridge.
+By day you can see the detailed structure of the bridge that links Buda and Pest.
 And by night it looks pretty all lit up.
 If you don’t want to walk (or it’s too cold you can jump on the number 16 bus – advance single 350 HUF)

 St Matthias Church & Fisherman’s Bastion

 Cost – Free (280 HUF to go to the highest tower in Fisherman’s Bastion)

 St Matthias Church is another stunning building in Budapest, Hungary seriously there is so many of them you can’t get bored.
 During the daytime, you can see the beautiful tiled roof of the church and by night the church is lit up and look absolutely gorgeous.

 Please note if you go in winter (like I did) then you might not see the tiles due to snow!

 Go to Budapest City Park